open-mmlab/mmaction2/tools/data/hacs/README.md

 ### Step 2.
 Prepare Annotations

-We first download the original annotations from the offical repository:
+We first download the original annotations from the official repository:

 ```
 wget https://github.com/hangzhaomit/HACS-dataset/raw/master/HACS_v1.1.1.zip
 unzip HACS_v1.1.1.zip
 ```

 After unzipping, there should be an `HACS_v1.1.1` folder with an `HACS_segments_v1.1.1.json` file in it.

 We generate `hacs_anno_train.json`,  `hacs_anno_val.json` and `hacs_anno_test.json` files at `$MMACTION2/data/HACS/`:

 ```
 python3 generate_anotations.py
 ```